TeehanLax/TLTiltHighlightView/README.md

 Requirements
 -----------------------

 You must link with QuartzCore and CoreMotion.
 This project requires ARC and has been tested on iOS 6.
-It should work on iOS 5, but it has not been rigourously tested.
+It should work on iOS 5, but it has not been rigorously tested.
 If you use it successfully on iOS 5, please let us know!